Cervical Cancer Treatment

 - High-dose rate (HDR) brachytherapy: This treatment may be delivered on an outpatient basis, although on occasion the device that is implanted will remain in place overnight and may require a brief hospital stay.
 HDR brachytherapy requires several treatments, usually separated by a period of days or even up to a week.
 Insertion of the HDR brachytherapy device (most frequently a tandem and ovoid applicator) may be performed under general anesthesia or moderate sedation.
 The patient typically undergoes a CT or MRI scan to help the radiation oncologist plan where the radiation should be delivered.
 The tandem is inserted through the cervix and into the uterus, and the ovoid is placed near the cervix.
 The patient is then moved to a shielded room and connected to the source of radiation, which is delivered through the applicator and removed after several minutes.
 Frequently a few treatments will be delivered, spaced over a period of a day or two.
 There is no radioactivity in the radiation applicator between treatments.
 The patient will stay in a standard (non-shielded) hospital room in-between treatments.
 Patients are given medication to help them relax during the procedure.
 Intracavitary brachytherapy may be used for women who have had radical hysterectomies and who no longer have a uterus and cervix.
 Instead of inserting a tandem and ovoid, a shorter device called a cylinder is placed into the vagina.
 A tube with radioactive material is then placed through the cylinder to deliver the radiation locally.
 See the Brachytherapy page for more information.

 This treatment administers drugs intravenously (by vein) or by mouth to kill cancer cells or to keep them from reproducing.
 IV chemotherapy is typically used in combination with radiation to decrease the chance of the disease returning elsewhere in the body.
+When chemotherapy is given with radiation for cervical cancer, it is given at a lower dose.
+This has been shown to help the radiation therapy work better.
 Like radiation therapy, chemotherapy can ease symptoms and increase survival for patients with tumors that have spread (metastasized).
 Patients usually receive chemotherapy over a set period of time with breaks in between to ease potential side effects.
 These effects may include abnormal blood-cell counts, fatigue, diarrhea, mouth sores and a compromised immune system.

 Newer, advanced chemotherapy options help avoid damaging healthy tissue while stopping cancer cells from spreading and reproducing.